 Dive into the heart of the 1867 World's Fair through the lens of photography, from November 25, 2026, to February 22, 2027.
 Experience this engaging and free exhibit at the National Archives, offering an immersive journey into this historic event.
 [Read more]

-The Expo4Art fair makes a comeback for its first edition of 2026, taking place at the Halle des Blancs Manteaux.
-It's the perfect opportunity to discover emerging talents in the art world.
-Mark your calendar for the upcoming event this March.
-Don’t wait—admission is free!
+The Expo4Art fair is making a comeback with four editions, starting in 2026 at the Halle des Blancs Manteaux.
+It’s the perfect event to discover emerging talents in the art world.
+Here are the dates for the May edition in Paris.
+Don’t hesitate—entry is free!
 [Read more]

 There's no doubt about it: the Marais is the liveliest district in the capital!
 So, shall we go there, my friends?